 1976 – 1989

 The redesign introduced a completely different style, with significant changes that enhanced the logo’s impact.
 The head of the Seminole tribe representative was enlarged to occupy almost the entire circle, making the image more prominent.
 Triple stripes of national war paint were added to the cheek, nose, hair, and the feather extending from the ear.
-The man’s eyes are closed, while his mouth is open, as if issuing a battle cry, adding a sense of intensity to the design.
+The man’s eyes are closed, his mouth open as if issuing a battle cry, adding a sense of intensity to the design.

 1990 – 2013